 The Truth About the Real-Life Feud Between ‘Aunt Bee’ and Andy Griffith

-While the two actors had amazing on-screen camaraderie, their off-screen relationship was anything but harmonious.
-Andy Griffith and Frances Bavier clashed from the on-set due to their differing personalities.
-Griffith was relaxed and happy-go-lucky, a practical jokester who enjoyed teasing his co-stars.
-In contrast, Bavier was rigid and aloof.
+The two actors clashed from the onset.
+Griffith was a practical jokester who enjoyed teasing his co-stars.
+Bavier, on the other hand, was rigid and aloof.
 She came to set to work, often distancing herself from her coworkers and their hijinks.

 “I don’t think she ever felt a part of what these boys were up to and their shenanigans,” Ron Howard, who played Opie Taylor, once stated in an interview.